14 Machine Learning Interview Questions (+ Tips to Answer Them)

 How to answer: The exact algorithm you mention isn't as important as your reasons for selecting it.
 This question is an opportunity to draw direct comparisons to other algorithms, so it’s clear your expertise extends across many algorithms.

-As you are answering the question, make sure to use examples from your career and studies to support your answer.
+As you answer the question, use examples from your career and studies to support your answer.
 Focusing on concrete examples will also allow you to highlight the work you've already done that can prepare you for the job.

-This is another common question aimed at assessing your understanding of foundational machine learning techniques, which will likely undergird much of your future work.
+This is another common question to assess your understanding of foundational machine learning techniques, which will likely undergird much of your future work.

-How to answer: Make it clear that you know the distinction between labeled and unlabeled training datasets, and how they're used to create different types of machine learning models, such as classification models, linear regression models, discriminative models, and generative models.
-You might also consider highlighting any machine learning projects you have undertaken and explaining how you used either supervised or unsupervised learning to accomplish them.
+How to answer: Make it clear that you know the distinction between labeled and unlabeled training data sets and how they're used to create different types of machine learning models, such as classification models, linear regression models, discriminative models, and generative models.
+You might also consider highlighting any machine learning projects you have undertaken and explaining how you used supervised or unsupervised learning to accomplish them.

-When an interviewer asks about overfitting and how to prevent it, they are typically assessing your understanding of a common challenge in machine learning and your knowledge of techniques to mitigate its impact.
+When interviewers ask about overfitting and how to prevent it, they are typically assessing your understanding of a common challenge in machine learning and your knowledge of techniques to mitigate its impact.

 How to answer: Overfitting occurs when a machine learning model fits too exactly with its training data set and doesn't generalize well with new, unseen data.
-The opposite of overfitting is underfitting, which occurs when a machine learning model hasn’t been trained enough and doesn't perform well on training data or new data.
+The opposite of overfitting is underfitting, which occurs when a machine learning model hasn’t been trained enough and performs poorly on training or new data.

-As you answer, be sure to offer a clear definition of overfitting, as well as discuss:
+As you answer, be sure to offer a clear definition of overfitting, as well as discuss the following:

 • Impacts of overfitting on model performance